Seeley G. Mudd Building, 2101 E. Wesley Ave. Denver, CO 80208

 Aerosols; Bioaerosols; Instrument development

 After growing up in Tucson, AZ, I graduated with a B.S. in chemistry from Pepperdine University and later a Ph.D. in analytical/atmospheric chemistry from the University of Colorado-Boulder.
 After working for three years a postdoctoral scientist at the Max Planck Institute for Chemistry in Mainz, Germany, I returned to Colorado as a faculty member at DU in 2011.
-My primary area of research focus is on development, characterization, and application of techniques for the investigation of atmospheric aerosols of biological origin.
-My research group is motivated by questions surrounding natural environmental processes such as ice nucleation and cloud formation in the atmosphere as well as about how allergies may be exacerbated in urban areas by human pollutants.
+My primary area of research focus is on development, characterization, and application of techniques for the investigation of atmospheric aerosols, with special emphasis on particles of biological origin.
+My research group is motivated by questions surrounding the intersection of human health and aerosols, including how allergies may be exacerbated in urban areas by human pollutants and how respiratory aerosols can transmit infectious disease within the built environments.
+Research questions also probe the intersection of aerosols with natural environmental processes, such as ice nucleation and cloud formation in the atmosphere.

 BS, Chemistry, Pepperdine University